Perfect5th/dev-lxc/README.md

 # dev-lxc

 This is a tidy little Python script I use when I want to quickly create an [LXD system container][1] for development purposes.
+It mounts the current directory in the home directory of the instance.

 ## Installation